Armored Heart: Tamed Soul

 Mary looked over at Celia with a warm, concerned smile.
 “Well, why not just ask one of these lovely girls to share your bed?
 They all sound willing, and… you clearly seem a little pent up.”

-She let out a shuddering sob, grabbing on to Samuel tightly.
-He stopped in surprise, but she was already close, and with a gasp she came hard, her grip relaxing.
+She let out a shuddering gasp, grabbing on to Samuel tightly.
+He stopped in surprise, but she was already close, and with a moan, an orgasm rocked her, sharp and sudden as a bolt of lighting.
 After a moment, she relaxed fully, giggling again.
-“There are a few other things, but they’re less important, and that's what's really been bothering me,” she said happily.
+“There are a few other things, but they’re less important, and that's what's really been bothering me,” she said between heavy breaths.
 “Thanks.
 You two are great listeners.”

-Mary and Samuel were quiet for a long moment.
+Mary and Samuel were quiet for a long moment while Celia enjoyed her sated afterglow.
 That was a novelty.
 The few times she had succumbed to her body's demands for pleasure before, it had been strictly for clearing her head and getting on with things.
 Laying back and simply enjoying the feeling was practically new.

 “Celia,” Mary began slowly, “if I am correct, then your main issue with your current predicament is Gella’s insistence on magically controlling you?”
-Celia nodded, a tear coming to her eye.
+Celia nodded.
 Mary gestured towards the small fire, and it leapt up, suddenly awash in shifting colors and hues.
 Mary made a gesture to her husband, who passed the sated girl back into her lap.
 “Well, Celia, I have a way to help you with that fear.
 It's not magical in the slightest, and it won’t control you.
 All you need to do is relax and listen to my voice.
 You love listening to my voice, don’t you?”

 Celia nodded, and her fogged mind was quick to latch onto the lilting fae voice.
 “Then just watch the flames,” Mary said softly, caressing Celia’s tummy slowly, up and down, with one hand, snaking the other between her legs.
 Distantly, Celia felt slender fingers brushing her folds, and she murmured in pleasure.
 “They’re so pretty, and so simple.
 Just color, flickering, fading, and rising to life,” Mary whispered.